Tuesday, December 18, 2012

 35 On the first day there shall be a holy convocation.
 You shall do no customary work on it.

+36 For seven days you shall offer an offering made by fire to the LORD.
 On the eighth day you shall have a holy convocation, and you shall offer an offering made by fire to the LORD.
 It is a sacred assembly, and you shall do no customary work on it.

 The eighth day of the Feast of Tabernacles is often called “The Last Great Day”.
 This year it begins at sunset on Sunday, October 7.